OSInside/kiwi/doc/source/building/build_containerized.rst

-Apart from the Docker build container the Dice infrastructure also provides a virtual machine image also known as vagrant box which contains a system ready to build images with KIWI.
+Apart from the Docker build container the Dice infrastructure also provides a virtual machine image also known as vagrant box which contains a system ready to build images with {kiwi}.

 Download the Vagrant build box which starts with :file:`Vagrant-Libvirt-Tumbleweed` from the Open BuildService and add